 These chickpea couscous bowls are a super quick dinner recipe: in just 25 minutes you have a fresh, vegan Mediterranean bowl covered in tangy tahini sauce.

 One of our top goals when we create a recipe is to find that elusive intersection between healthy, delicious, and doable.
 I say elusive BECAUSE it’s simple to find recipes with one or two of the three, right?
 Healthy recipes that taste terrible.
 Delicious recipes that are too complex.
 Easy and delicious recipes that are terrible for you.
-Now, Alex and I have had lots of chances to want to be more gourmet or foodie or complex but really: We just want to feed you dinner.
-We want it to taste good, not break the bank, and not take all evening.
-After 8 years of creating recipes for you, we think you’ll like this one: basically a couscous Buddha bowl with tahini sauce.
-It’s a play on many themes we riff on: bowl meals, Mediterranean-style cuisine, and simple, seasonal food.
+Alex and I could make gourmet or foodie or complex recipes but really: we just want to feed you dinner.
+And we think you’ll like this newest one: our Couscous Bowls with Tahini Sauce!
+It’s a play on many themes we riff on: Mediterranean-style simple, seasonal bowl food.
 Except for some reason, this one tastes even better than all the rest.
 I dare say it’s my favorite bowl meal we’ve made!
-And we created a video for you too (below).
+Keep reading for our couscous bowls recipe.

 Watch how to make couscous bowls